product-os/heattest/README.md

 # HeatTest

-Raspberry Pi family heating test (
+Raspberry Pi family heating test.

 To start running a test, set an environment variable called `RUN` (either device or service variable for the `main service`).
 Then the application starts the data recording and shows